EricKnecht/resume/README.md

 ## Background

 I am a software developer with an interest in infrastructure automation, cloud computing, and web applications.
-Currently I work mostly with ruby and puppet to support a rapidly growing service running on AWS.
+I Currently work with ruby and puppet to support a rapidly growing service running on AWS.

 ## Experience